pr8kerl/redirektor/README.md

 Apache RewriteMap management - work in progress

 Looks like python is best to manage berkeleydb files.
+Tried golang, wanted golang but no bindings for older berkleydb versions - I tried em all. :)

 * download and install [BerkeleyDB 4.7](http://download.oracle.com/berkeley-db/db-4.7.25.tar.gz) (same version as used by Apache HTTPD in Amazon Linux)
 * build it